CloudSecurityAlliance/Twitter-PlanB/README.md

 As above, the primary way to currently discover people ius to check their existing social media profiles to see if they have listed their Mastodon ID/link in them in the form @name@server or https://server/name/.

-# Making yourself discoverable on Mastodon
+## Out-of-band verification

-The usual stuff like hashtags, getting popular people to comment on your content or republish it applies here.
+If you find an account on Mastodon and are unsure if it is "real" or not you can verify it using other means such as checking their other known social media accounts, their website for a link, emailing them, and so on.
+This has scale problems (both for validating at scale and people receiving tons of emails requesting they prove that they are who they say they are).
+I suspect as Mastodon takes off we will see some tools and services to aid in this (e.g. similar to previous attempts like keybase.io).

 ## Updating your existing social networks with your Mastodon handle

-I storngly suggest you put your Mastodon name @username@service into your other social media profiles to aid discovery and verification.
+I strongly suggest you put your Mastodon name @username@service into your other social media profiles to aid discovery and verification.
 You can also link it, e.g. https://infosec.exchange/@kurtseifried

 ## Linking to your Mastodon profile